 Growing up, I participated in basketball, track, cross-country, and volleyball.
 I started my healthy lifestyle because of external factors like injuries forcing me into a healthier standard.
 Although I was physically active throughout my life, I did not take nutrition seriously.
 I was known as the “garbage gut.”
 After several setbacks with injuries, I started to realize the importance of nutrition in recovery.

 In my junior year of high school, I broke my back due to repetitive trauma and excessive activity and was forced to undergo surgery.
 I took prescribed pain killers to manage my pain, which made me feel nauseous and suppressed my hunger.
 As a result, I grew even weaker.
 Although I was able to compete in sports my senior year, it took a full year to fully recover from my back injury.

-In college, I reverted to my unhealthy ways.
-I especially relished cafeteria food.
-Within a year, I started to experience stomach bloating, cramping, and extreme fatigue.
-I also blew my ACL in my second season, which lead to inactivity that exacerbated my symptoms.
+I was fortunate enough to earn a scholarship to play for Rocky Mountain College Women’s Basketball Team in Billings, Montana.
+My college career was nothing short of disappointing.
+Within a year into college, I started to experience stomach bloating, cramping, and extreme fatigue.
+I also blew my ACL in my second season of basketball, which lead to inactivity that exacerbated my symptoms.
 After going to several doctors, trying to figure out the cause of my symptoms, I found out that I had a fungal infection, known as candida.
 The infection started after I broke my back and had worsened after my knee injury.
 The doctor explained that the pain killers destroyed the bacteria in my stomach and a fungal infection developed, wreaking havoc in my intestines.
-The fungus made me sensitive to gluten and dairy.

-I am honored to be able to share inspiration here on Wholesomely Fit and information on beauty and the beauty industry.
-I hope you’ll enjoy being apart of the Wholesomely Fit family.
+I am honored to be able to share inspiration here on Wholesomely Fit, and I hope you will enjoy being a part of the Wholesomely Fit family.